eove/orca/docs/story/afterword.md

 ### Using hardware tokens

 Hardware token can generate a private key directly on it.
 This mean that the private key can never be seen by any computer, including at creation time.
 That's a good way to make sure there is no duplicate that could decrypt a share.
-Further more, having a hardware token give use first factor of authentication and the pin gives a second one.
+Furthermore, having a hardware token give use first factor of authentication and the pin gives a second one.
 That's a good way to ensure strong authentication.
 See chapter [One factor of authentication is not enough](./story/mfa.md)

 ### Creating backups